-The Academic Technology Institute (ATI) brings together faculty from the four USNH institutions (GSC, KSC, PSU, UNH) and CCSNH to develop and advance projects that advance the goals of the USNH Open Education Initiative.
+The Academic Technology Institute (ATI) brings together faculty from the four USNH institutions (GSC, KSC, PSU, UNH) and CCSNH to develop projects that advance the goals of the USNH Open Education Initiative.
 This one-day event will be a flexible, engaging learning experience that faculty may tailor to their interests and project goals.
 Participants will collaboratively learn about and apply open educational practices, experience pedagogical strategies and tools in authentic contexts, and have opportunities to practice and apply their learning directly to their projects.
 Throughout the ATI, participants will reflect on and share their learning with others.

 Faculty from all disciplines are invited to apply with projects that address one or more of the ATI 2020 objectives: